heathermiller/wwwcurryon/sponsorship.md

 - Links to sponsor website
 <!-- - Conference attendee list with email addresses, subject to agreement -->
 - Sponsor logo on shirts of student volunteers
-- One complimentary one-day pass
+- One complimentary Curry On/ECOOP pass (good for the whole week)
 - Give presentations in the exhibition area or an industrial demo
 - Official support for one student volunteer in the name of your organization